 88% Of Americans Opt Out Of Labor Day Travel Amid Rising Costs And Flight Delays

-ST. PETERSBURG, Fla., Aug.
-1, 2024 /PRNewswire/ -- Far fewer travelers are planning labor Day trips this year, with 88% opting to stay home, according to customer data* from travel insurance marketplace, Squaremouth .
+(MENAFN- GlobeNewsWire - Nasdaq) ST. PETERSBURG, Fla., Aug.
+01, 2024 (GLOBE NEWSWIRE) -- Far fewer travelers are planning labor Day trips this year, with 88% opting to stay home, according to customer data* from travel insurance marketplace, Squaremouth.com .

 Here are two Labor Day travel trends that offer a good indication of how Americans are viewing travel this fall and how travel insurance can help.